 Mathematical and numerical techniques needed for the study of physics at the intermediate and advanced level.
 Ordinary differential equations; vector calculus; partial differential equations; matrices; Fourier series; and complex variables.
-Prerequisite: PHYS 112 or 116.
+Prerequisite: PHYS 116.
 One and one-quarter units.

 Physics 223 - Modern Physics

 Introduction to several major areas of physics, including relativity, quantum physics (photons and deBroglie waves), atomic structure, nuclear physics, and elementary particles.
 Prerequisite: PHYS 112 or 116.
 One unit.

 This course introduces students to advanced laboratory equipment and techniques, in the context of key experiments from modern physics.
 Examples of the experiments to be performed are: Nuclear Decay, Speed of Light, Gamma Rays, Balmer Lines Spectroscopy, and Cosmic Ray Muons.
 There is a strong emphasis on analytical methods and presentations of results.
 Taken as a fifth course.
 Prerequisite or co-requisite: Physics 223.
 One unit.